This no bake peach mango pie uses fresh fruit and is easy, creamy, and the perfect dessert for any summer gathering!

 Have peaches been on the shelves for weeks and you still haven’t found any ripe ones?
 Don’t worry!
 Buy them anyway, take them home, and try this hack: Spread out a dish towel on your kitchen counter and put the peaches out on it, spreading them apart so they’re not touching.

-Check them every day for that wonderful peach smell… when they’re tender and fragrant they’re ready to go in your peach mango pie!
+Check them every day for that wonderful peach smell… when they’re tender and fragrant they’re ready to go in your peach mango pie or to make chilled peach soup.

 How do I tell if a mango is ripe?